Piroshky Piroshky

 Piroshky Piroshky is a Russian bakery based in Seattle, in the U.S. state of Washington.

 Description

-The menu includes savory and sweet piroshki (beef and cheese, chicken pot pie), cinnamon cardamom braids, frozen pierogis, pelmeni, borscht, and other pastries.
+The menu includes savory and sweet piroshky (varieties have included beef and cheese, and chicken pot pie), cinnamon cardamom braids, frozen pierogis, pelmeni, borscht, and other pastries.

 History

 The bakery was established in Pike Place Market in 1992, by Vladimir and Zina Kotelnikov.
 A few years later, son Oliver took over with Olga Sagan.
-Sagan became sole owner in 2018.
+Sagan became sole owner in 2017.